tdies/FieldSheet/README.md

 - **Open sample tag** button on the home screen.
 - **Paste** — the textarea accepts the full URL, the `#...` payload, or raw JSON.
 - Display `samples/AHU-34_tag.png` on a laptop screen and scan it with a phone (requires the app to be hosted over https; camera won't open from a local file).
-- Locally: `cd tags && python3 -m http.server 8000`, open `http://localhost:8000` on the same machine (camera works on localhost).
+- Locally: `cd docs && python3 -m http.server 8000`, open `http://localhost:8000` on the same machine (camera works on localhost).

 ## Tag format
 `<base>#<payload>`.
 Payload prefix `z` = zlib + base64url of minified JSON; `j` = plain JSON.